-Military OneSource is a free service provided by the Department of Defense to service members and their families to help with a broad range of concerns including money management, spouse employment and education, parenting and child care, relocation, deployment, reunion, and the particular concerns of family members with special-needs.
-They can also include more complex issues like relationships, stress, and grief.
+Military OneSource is a Department of Defense-funded program that provides confidential help and comprehensive information on a broad range of topics, including money management, spouse employment and education, parenting and childhood services, relocation, deployment, reunion, and the particular concerns of family members with special needs.
+They can also include more complex issues like relationships, stress and grief.

-Services are available 24 hours a day-by telephone with professionally trained consultants and online.
-Many Military OneSource staff members have military experience (veterans, spouses, Guardsmen, Reservists), and all receive ongoing training on military matters and military lifestyle.
+Confidential help is available in person, over the phone and online.
+Military OneSource staff members have experience with the questions and concerns of military life, many of them are veterans, spouses and National Guard or Reserve Component members.
+Additionally, all consultants receive ongoing training on military matters and military life.
 The program can be especially helpful to service members and their families who live at a distance from installations.

-Members of the DoD Civilian Expeditionary Workforce when deployed (as defined by DoD Directive 1404.10) are eligible for most MOS services during the 90 days prior to deployment and 180 days post deployment.
+Military OneSource services are fully accessible by members of the DoD Civilian Expeditionary Workforce (as defined by DoD Directive 1404.10) and their immediate family members during deployment, the 90 days prior to deployment, and the 180 days following deployment.

 Department of Defense civilians, National Guard and Reserve Component employees, government contractors, state civilians, contractors, and organizations are authorized access to a limited number of Military OneSource services if they provide direct support to service members and military family members.
 Family members of these DoD employees are not eligible for Military OneSource services.